 Does Artificial intelligence inadvertently introduce bias into the process?
 If not created in check, hiring algorithms can negatively affect organizations hiring practices.

 For example, after finding it favored applicants based on words like ‘executed’ or ‘captured’ that were more commonly found on men’s resumes, Amazon stopped using a hiring algorithm after finding it favored male applicants.
-There are plenty of other examples, and one wonders how many well-qualified women or minorities miss out on opportunities because AI denied their application based on baked-in bias.
+There are plenty of other examples, and one wonders how many well-qualified women or minorities miss out on opportunities because Artificial intelligence denied their application based on baked-in bias.
 There is also a bias in the human process; however, this may be limited to individuals.
-When discrimination is built into an AI selection process, whether intentional or not, this can affect an organization on a massive scale.
+When discrimination is built into an AI selection process, whether intentional or not.
+This can affect an organization on a massive scale.

 There is also the issue of ‘fairness,’ which is a matter of interpretation.
 Who decides what’s fair and builds it into the algorithm?
-There is an entire field growing on ethics in AI, and this needs to be something that is understood by CEO’s before they drive the in-depth implementation of AI in their organizations.
+There is an entire field growing on ethics in AI.

 What happens to all the data collected?

-Also, since AI is so new to recruitment, there is a lack of a legal framework around the data large organizations collect on individuals; this is another lagging area and could create serious repercussions for organizations not protecting their collected data with integrity.
+Also, since Artificial intelligence is so new to recruitment, there is a lack of a legal framework around the data large organizations collect on individuals; this is another lagging area and could create serious repercussions for organizations not protecting their collected data with integrity.

-AI should be used to inform hiring decisions, not make them.
+We should use Artificial intelligence to inform hiring decisions, not make them.
 While I believe in using technology to improve productivity, AI has a long way to go and should be used cautiously to aid in the process.
 AI should not replace human decision-making and should be one of several inflection points when choosing the best candidates to hire for your organization.